Food and wine stores in Rome

 Eataly Rome: Restaurants, Market, Wine Store, Events & Cooking Classes

 Eataly is a multi-level gastronomic center in the Ostiense neighourhood where you can discover Italian cuisine in all its forms.
 Their philosophy centers around the Slow Food approach, raising awareness of quality produce and making it accessible to all.
-There are four floors where you can dive into the Italian culinary world, four floors with 13 different eateries, rooms for cooking courses, their very own market with fresh seasonal produce coming in from top-quality producers in Italy, and even a travel agency specializing in culinary holidays!
+There are four floors where you can dive into the Italian culinary world–four floors with several eateries, rooms for cooking courses, and their very own market with fresh seasonal produce coming in from top-quality producers in Italy.
 Have a stroll through the market to get top-notch ingredients to cook up at home.
 Walk through their wine department which stocks over 25,000 Italian wines, including 1,500 organic and biodynamic wines.

 Piazzale XII Ottobre, 1492 (Ostiense) – Open every day, 9am-12am – www.facebook.com/eataly